The Hispanic community is one of the fastest growing communities in America this decade.

 We limited our analysis to non-CDPs with a population greater than 19,000 people.
 That left us with 8 cities.

-We then calculated the percent of residents that are Hispanic.
+We then calculated the percent of residents that are Hispanic or Latino.
 The percentages ranked from 63.8% to 5.0%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Central Falls took the distinction of being the most Hispanic, while Warwick was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Central Falls took the distinction of being the most Hispanic or Latino, while Warwick was the least Hispanic or Latino city.

 Central Falls is a city in Providence County, Rhode Island, United States.
 The population was 19,376 at the 2010 census.
 With an area of only 1.29 square miles, it is the smallest and most densely populated city in the smallest state, and the 27th most densely populated incorporated place in the United States.
 It is also one of only four incorporated places in New England that have a higher population density than the city of Boston.
 The city takes its name from a waterfall on the Blackstone River.